 There used to be a city wall that surrounded this central part of the city, but since the early 1920s that wall was torn down.
 Only a small portion of what is known as the “Liaoning” old city on the west side of Kashgar has a wall that remains to be viewed.

 Up until 2009, most of Kashgar’s development had taken place south of town, where large high rises and modern communities had been built up.
+Even the new train station that connected Kashgar and Urumqi was built out east of town instead of near the center.

 2009 | Demolishing Kashgar’s Old City